Capito calls on Biden to enforce congressionally-mandated sanctions on Iran

 - Oops!Something went wrong.Please try again later.

 Nov.
-23—U.S. Senator Shelley Moore Capito, R-W.Va., is once again calling on President Joe Biden to enforce congressionally-mandated sanctions on Iran.
+25—U.S. Senator Shelley Moore Capito, R-W.Va., is once again calling on President Joe Biden to enforce congressionally-mandated sanctions on Iran.

 Capito has joined 17 other Republicans in the U.S. Senate in calling on Biden to immediately enforce oil sanctions on Iran as mandated by Congress.
 The lawmakers also are demanding that Biden permanently freeze the $6 billion funding mechanism established in September's hostage agreement with Iran.